BrynM/bpmv/README.txt

 * was not a valid string)
 * On failure, will return boolean false.
 */
-typeis ( clicketyClack, shakDing )
+bpmv.typeis ( clicketyClack, shakDing )
 /**
 * Unserialize a query string into an object
 * @param {string} busted The string you'd like to convert into an object